hxlin97/Metaverse-lab/readme.md

 ## Part 1: the training of our proposed AI model

+Before running the training of this code, please first place the trajectory file in `dataset` folder.
+The exact trajectory file is too large and we cannot upload it to github.
+Current files can only serve as an example.
 To train the model, follow these steps:

 1. **Modify Configuration**: Edit `src/config.py` to update the parameter information as per your requirements.